 A Chronic Violator

-There’s a good chance what’s sitting up in the air above Mead’s house is soot, including PM2.5.
+There’s a good chance what’s sitting up in the air above Meade’s house is soot, including PM2.5.
 The small particles can settle in your lungs and cause serious health problems including heart disease and asthma.

 The Clairton Coke Works has been in violation of clean air laws for years.
 US Steel is appealing the latest order – a one million dollar fine from the Allegheny County Health Department for what the agency calls “ever-increasing visible emissions and unexplained exceedances.”